IsaiahPressman/kaggle-lux-2024/write-up.md

 ## Miscellaneous engineering notes

+### Training system

-I ran all experiments on my local machine with a 16-core/32-thread AMD Ryzen 9950X CPU and two GPUs: an RTX 3090 and RTX 2070 Super.
+I ran all experiments on my local machine with a 16-core/32-thread AMD Ryzen 9950X CPU, 64GB RAM, and two GPUs: an RTX 3090 and RTX 2070 Super.
 Using the custom simulator with all-core multithreading, I was able to achieve speeds of 110,000 steps/second when ignoring the time to compute the actions taken.
 As a result, the simulation and feature-engineering was near-instantaneous compared to the time taken to move memory to and from the GPU and run inference and backpropagation for training the model.
 Since GPU-compute was the bottleneck, the training speed varied dramatically based on the model size and architecture.

+### Model sizes
 Early on, I experimented with small 420,000 parameter models, which trained at 2800 steps/second.
 For the final model, I trained a convolutional network with 10,000,000 parameters, which trained at 430 steps/second.
 I could, and probably should, have scaled this up further, since I was still 62MB shy of the 100MB submission file size limit, but I wanted to experiment with the transformer architecture, so I did that instead in the final month.
 I'd estimate that the final model trained for around 300,000,000 game steps, totalling 600,000,000 per-player observations, and corresponding to about 8 days of continuous training.
 It had mostly plateaued by around step 200,000,000, but it continued to exhibit small gradual improvements after that.
-To monitor performance, I logged a bunch of metrics using Wandb, such as various loss terms, average points scored, action frequencies, and winrate against the previous best model.
+To monitor performance, I logged a bunch of metrics, including various loss terms, average points scored, action frequencies, and winrate against the previous best model.

+### Tools used

+I logged all performance metrics and tracked experiments using Wandb.
 I used Rye for Python package management, and Maturin and PyO3 to add Python bindings to the Rust code.
 Compiling the code and configuring the bindings in a way that was cross-compatible with the competition runtime environment on Kaggle's servers was painful at first, but eventually I figured out that the problem was due to a GLIBC version mismatch.
 I was able to resolve this by compiling and building the submission in Docker using a Kaggle image, and after that building the submission presented no further difficulties.